 - Metabolism: A basic look at cortisol, TSH, and testosterone.
 This is a good start, but may leave you wanting more information (in my opinion). $99.

 - Inflammation: Vitamin D and CRP.
 “Inflammation” is such a buzzword in health circles recently, due to its link to a variety of chronic diseases, as well as digestive discomfort, body aches, or a feeling of puffiness.
 This simple test won’t tell you what is causing the inflammation, but if you are dealing with high levels of inflammation, you can work with someone (like me!) to incorporate an anti-inflammatory diet. $99.

 - Elements Panel: If you are worried about heavy metal toxicity, this will tell you your mercury, arsenic, and cadmium levels, while also testing for levels of beneficial minerals like iron and selenium. $199.

 A discount for my readers

-Because I have enjoyed my experience with EverlyWell and recommend its tests to my audience, I want to offer you a unique discount link for 15% off your first order.
+Because I have enjoyed my experience with EverlyWell and recommend its tests to my audience, I would love to support you through your order.
 Please use this link to order.
 In addition, for those who use my discount link, I will offer a single 50-minute consultation to interpret your results at the discounted rate of $149.
-Please email me to set up this consultation here, and let me know it’s about EverlyWell to get the discounted rate.
+Please set up this consultation here, and let me know it’s about EverlyWell to get the discounted rate.

 As you know, I am not a doctor, and none of this is intended as medical advice.
 Still, I am qualified as a Board Certified Holistic Nutritionist to walk you through your results for any of these tests and work with you to make nutrition tweaks that will help you reach your goals.

 Now it’s your turn … Have you ever done at-home health testing?
 Which test looks most interesting to you?